-Acceptable Solutions Performance Criteria OFFICER COMMENT A1 P1

-A lot, or a lot proposed in a plan of subdivision, intended for a sensitive use must have a building area for the sensitive use that is not within a road or railway attenuation area.
-A lot, or a lot proposed in a plan of subdivision. intended for sensitive uses within a road or railway attenuation area, must be sited, designed or screened to minimise the effects of noise, vibration, light and air emissions from the existing or future major road or rail network, having regard to:

-- (a) the topography of the site;

-- (b) any buffers created by natural or other features;

-- (c) the location of existing or proposed buildings on the site;

-- (d) the frequency of use of the rail network;

-- (e) the speed limit and traffic volume of the road;

-- (f) any noise, vibration, light and air emissions from the rail network or road;

-- (g) the nature of the road;

-- (h) the nature of the intended uses;

-- (i) the layout of the subdivision;

-- (j) the need for the subdivision;

-- (k) any traffic impact assessment;
+Acceptable Solutions Performance Criteria OFFICER COMMENT A1 A lot, or a lot proposed in a plan of subdivision, intended for a sensitive use must have a building area for the sensitive use that is not within a road or railway attenuation area.
+A lot, or a lot proposed in a plan of subdivision, intended for sensitive uses within a road or railway attenuation area, must be sited, designed or screened to minimise the effects of noise, vibration, light and air emissions from the existing or future major road or rail network, having regard to: Part of the subject land is located within the attenuation area of the Midlands Highway.
+The proposed lots will all have sufficient building area for sensitive uses to be located outside the road attenuation area, complying with Acceptable Solution A1. (a) the topography of the site; (b) any buffers created by natural or other features; (c) the location of existing or proposed buildings on the site; (d) the frequency of use of the rail network; (e) the speed limit and traffic volume of the road; (f) any noise, vibration, light and air emissions from the rail network or road; (g) the nature of the road; (h) the nature of the intended uses; (i) the layout of the subdivision; (j) the need for the subdivision; (k) any traffic impact assessment;